Lucas Pérez: Alavés

-In May 2019, West Ham accepted an offer from Deportivo Alavés for Peréz for a fee of €2.5m subject to a medical.
-He officially signed for the club on 3 June, making his league debut on 18 August by playing the last minutes of the 1–0 home victory over Levante UD.
-He scored his first goal on 29 September, the first in a 2–0 win against RCD Mallorca also at Mendizorrotza Stadium.
+In May 2019, West Ham accepted an offer from Alavés for Peréz for a fee of €2.5m subject to a medical.
+He officially signed for the club on 3 June, making his league debut on 18 August by playing the last minutes of the 1–0 home victory over Levante.
+He scored his first goal on 29 September, the first in a 2–0 win against Mallorca also at the Mendizorrotza Stadium.

 On 29 October 2019, Pérez equalised in a 1–1 home draw with Atlético Madrid, becoming the first Alavés player to score in five consecutive La Liga games since 1955.
-He repeated the feat the following match (at CA Osasuna, 4–2 loss), and in the process became their first player to achieve that in six consecutive fixtures.
+He repeated the feat the following match (at Osasuna, 4–2 loss), and in the process became their first player to achieve that in six consecutive fixtures.
 He found the net for the seventh time on 9 November against Real Valladolid, becoming the first player in the history of the competition to score in seven consecutive matches with two different teams, as he had done it before with Deportivo.

 Pérez terminated his contract on 18 August 2021.

 Elche and Cádiz

-On 31 August 2021, free agent Pérez signed a one-year deal with Elche CF, still in the top tier.
-The following 31 January, he moved to Cádiz CF of the same league on a 18-month contract.
+On 31 August 2021, free agent Pérez signed a one-year deal with Elche, still in the top tier.
+The following 31 January, he moved to Cádiz of the same league on a 18-month contract.

 Fourth spell at Deportivo

 Pérez agreed to a return to Deportivo on 31 December 2022, with the deal being made effective at the opening of the January transfer window; the player himself paid €493,000 in order to be released.
-He scored a brace on his Primera Federación debut eight days later, in a 3–0 win over Unionistas de Salamanca CF.
+He scored a brace on his Primera Federación debut eight days later, in a 3–0 win over Salamanca.

+On 12 May 2024, Pérez scored from a direct free kick in the 1–0 victory against second-placed Barcelona Atlètic, securing the club's return to Segunda División after four years.
+In the play-off final, he added three goals over two legs in a 6–3 aggregate win over Castellón to claim the title.

+On 22 January 2025, Pérez terminated his contract after requesting to leave for "personal reasons".

+PSV Eindhoven

+On 23 February 2025, aged 36, Lucas moved to the Dutch Eredivisie with PSV Eindhoven on a short-term deal.
+He made his debut three days later, as a late replacement in the 2–1 home loss against Go Ahead Eagles in the semi-finals of the KNVB Cup.

+On 24 March 2025, it was reported that Pérez had contracted active tuberculosis, potentially sidelining him for the remainder of the season.